LKS1git/Localtesting/README.md

 # Localtesting
-Created for testing on local DB on LocalDB server
+Created for testing on local DB <br>
+on LocalDB server